jonatanalcala/Maximization-Vaccination-Coverage-Optimization/Optimization-Report.md

 **Haversine Distance Function**:

-This function computes the great-circle distance \(d_ij\) between county centroids and candidate sites, populating the distance parameter used in the coverage constraints.
+This function computes the great-circle distance \(d_{ij}\) between county centroids and candidate sites, populating the distance parameter used in the coverage constraints.
 Counties whose distance to a site falls within the service radius \(S\) are marked as potentially covered.

  ```{python}
 # 1. Compute Haversine Distance